cistercians/lambic/documentation/ENTROPY_SYSTEM.md

 **Spawn Rate:**
 ```
 Day 1: spawn = floor(target * 0.618)
-Day N: spawn = floor((target - current) * multiplier)
+Day N: spawn = max(1, floor((target - current) * 0.33))
 ```

-Where multipliers are:
-- Falcon: 0.01 (1% recovery per day)
-- Others: 0.02 (2% recovery per day)
+Recovery rate: `0.33` (33% of deficit per day) for ALL fauna types, with a minimum guarantee of 1 spawn if population is below target.

 **Population Recovery:**
-- With 2% recovery rate, population reaches 90% of target in ~50 days
+- With 33% recovery rate, population reaches 90% of target in ~3-4 days
-- With 1% recovery rate (falcons), population reaches 90% of target in ~100 days
+- Minimum spawn guarantee ensures at least 1 animal spawns per day when below target ratio

 ---